Skip to main content

 The CPS aims to pay 100% of correctly completed witness expense claims within 10 working days of receipt of a valid claim.
 Claims will be checked for auditing and verification purposes.

-This webpage covers the process for claiming expenses for attending court in England and Wales.
+This webpage covers the process for paying allowances and expenses for attending court in England and Wales.

 There’s a different process for claiming expenses for attending court in Scotland and claiming expenses for attending court in Northern Ireland.